Attractive Victorian brass framed walnut writing box - antique

 Description

-Attractive Victorian, brass-framed walnut writing box with a walnut decorative hinged cover, surrounding a black, sketched leather writing surface, 2 inkwells, a pen tray, and 2 secret drawers, all equipped with an original working lock and key.
+Attractive Victorian, brass-framed walnut writing box with a walnut decorative hinged cover, surrounding a black, leather-sketched writing surface, 2 inkwells, a pen tray, and 2 secret drawers, all equipped with an original working lock and key.
 This writing box is in fantastic condition, ready to be displayed in your home.

 Empire-style furniture and accessories date from the late 18th to early 19th century.
 Everything was influenced by Napoleon's reign.
-It imposed a significant resemblance and references to Roman and Greek ornamentation.
+It emphasized similarities and references to Roman and Greek ornamentation.

-The Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of elite antique furniture is originality.
+And this is ultimately crucial from the buyer’s perspective, because many forgeries circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details